inspircd/docs/docs/tutorials/prevent-spam.md

 Unfortunately spam is still an issue on IRC.
 However, with the right server configuration you can keep your network safe from the vast majority of spam.

 Before applying any mitigations there is something important to remember: **DO NOT FEED THE TROLLS**.
-Most IRC spammers are often pathetic losers who are trying to waste your time or get a reaction out of you.
+Most IRC spammers are pathetic losers who are trying to waste your time or get a reaction out of you.
 Do not attempt to follow their spam to complain as they often use false flags to implicate an innocent third party or have traps set up on their own IRC network (e.g. a bot that joins you to channels until your client crashes) to cause further problems.
 There's nothing you can do to change their behaviour other than block their spam so it's not fun for them anymore.

 ### Require account registration